Skip to article frontmatterSkip to article content

 …

-/my_table/_search_indexes (Group)
+/my_table/SEARCH_INDEXES (Group)

-/my_table/_search_indexes/ts__chunk_minmax (Dataset,
+/my_table/SEARCH_INDEXES/ts__chunk_minmax (Dataset,

 compound {min: int64, max: int64, nan_count: uint64,